MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-2-test-inbound-handler-of-the-echo-adapter.md

  **Time to complete:** 10 minutes

- In this step, you will test the inbound service provided by the Echo Adapter.
-You will do this using [!INCLUDE[vs2010](../../includes/vs2010-md.md)], the Add Adapter Service Reference Visual Studio Plug-In and custom code.
+ In this step, you test the inbound service provided by the Echo Adapter.
+You do this using Visual Studio, the Add Adapter Service Reference Visual Studio Plug-In and custom code.

 ## Prerequisites
  To complete this step, you must have completed [Tutorial 1: Develop the Echo Adapter](../../adapters-and-accelerators/wcf-lob-adapter-sdk/tutorial-1-develop-the-echo-adapter.md).
 This step can be completed independent of [Step 1: Test Outbound Handler of the Echo Adapter](../../adapters-and-accelerators/wcf-lob-adapter-sdk/step-1-test-outbound-handler-of-the-echo-adapter.md).

-### To create a Visual Studio project
+## Create a Visual Studio project

 1. Start Visual Studio.